StockwatchDev/stockwatch/README.md

    *index_name*.csv where `_` are replaced by spaces in the plot legends.
 8. When redrawing the figures the new index should be picked up automatically.

-## Running and editing
+# Running and editing

 1. Create a virtual env shell using `poetry shell`.
-2. Start your preferred editor from this shell (ensure that the virtual env is still valid).
+2. Run the stockwatch executable using: `python -m stockwatch --dash`
-3. Run the stockwatch executable using: `python -m stockwatch --dash`
+3. For help with the arguments use `python -m stockwatch --help`.
-4. For help with the arguments use `python -m stockwatch --help`.
+4. Start your preferred editor from the poetry shell (this ensures that the virtual env is still valid).

 Alternatively you can use `poetry run python -m stockwatch` instead of creating the virtual shell.

-## Scraping the porfolio data from De Giro
+# Scraping the porfolio data from De Giro

-Alternatively the portfolio data can be scraped with the scraping application in this repo.
+The portfolio data can be scraped with the scraping application in this repo.
 Note that this application can easily break if De Giro updates it's website, unfortunately it is therefore not guaranteed to work.
 If the script breaks please raise an issue in the repo with the error output.